Big Little Lies Season 2 Premiere Date Cast Plot Clues

-There's a better reason to look forward to summer than just warmer weather: Big Little Lies will return to our screens.
-According to US network HBO, season 2 of the miniseries will drop this June, and given past form, it's likely to debut in the UK on Sky Atlantic at roughly the same time.
+There's a better reason to look forward to summer than just warmer weather: Big Little Lies will return to HBO.
+According to the network, season 2 of the miniseries will drop this June, which is perfect timing for those of us who will still be nursing broken hearts from Game Of Thrones' final season.

-Really, Big Little Lies is just such a summer show.
-Despite its dark mysteries, the warm beaches and picturesque town setting pair perfectly with the hot summer evenings we'll spend glued to our screens keeping up to date.
+Plus, Big Little Lies is just such a summer show.
+Despite its dark mysteries, the warm beaches and pleasant town pair perfectly with the hot summer evenings we'll spend glued to our screens to keep up to date on the addicting drama.

-The exact return date has not yet been revealed, but HBO has already given us some teasers to tide us over.
-Reese Witherspoon, Nicole Kidman, Shailene Woodley, Laura Dern and Zoë Kravitz are all returning as the main women wrapped up in the death of Alexander Skarsgård's character, Perry Wright.
+The specific return date has not yet been revealed, but HBO is giving us all the details we need to tide us over.
+Reese Witherspoon, Nicole Kidman, Shailene Woodley, Laura Dern, and Zoë Kravitz are all returning as the main women wrapped up in the death of Alexander Skarsgård's character, Perry Wright.
 However, season 2 welcomes Meryl Streep as the late Perry's mother, determined to get to the bottom of his suspicious passing.
 It also welcomes Douglas Smith as Corey Brockfield, Jane's (Woodley) coworker.

 Advertisement